Skip to main content

 Scope and Focus

 ABM and ABX differ in focus and scope.
 Jon Miller, Demandbase's CMO and CPO, describes ABM as fishing with a spear.
 You hone in on the big fish relevant to your business and go after them.
-A major benefit of ABM is it's a focused and precise approach, but it lacks that ‘respect for the buyer experience,’ as Jon puts it.
+A major advantage of ABM is it's a focused and precise approach, but it lacks that ‘respect for the buyer experience,’ as Jon puts it.

 ABX extends in scope to include buyer experience, bringing more departments under one umbrella to deliver great experience across all touchpoints.